Aninstance/ZWS-WordPress-Anti-Spam-URL-Filter/readme.txt

 == Current version ==

-The current version is: 2.3
+The current version is: 2.4

 == Changelog ==

+= 2.4 =
+Updated versioning info and donations URL.

 = 2.3 =
 Fixed bug where database was not being created on upgrade from 1.x versions.